Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 ## November 3rd, 2020
 * Q&A: Will we get Flying Vehicles? https://www.youtube.com/watch?v=CkWtF0M2ddY

+## November 17th, 2020
+* Trolling: Flying Vehicles in Update 4 https://www.youtube.com/watch?v=E666WdfoeP0

 # Buildings

+## September 8th, 2020
+* Q&A: Pollution is a thing? https://www.youtube.com/watch?v=EI4HJKvO-OU
+* Q&A: Will Factories continue to run when players are logged into a Dedicated Server? https://www.youtube.com/watch?v=UYJHOPt6tTw

 ## September 15th, 2020
 * Q&A: Are there any plans for Blueprinting Buildings? https://www.youtube.com/watch?v=-sQgPUaxR-Y